hashicorp/terraform-website/content/source/docs/cloud/vcs/github-app.html.md

 # Configuration-Free GitHub Usage

-These instructions are for using repositories from GitHub.com with Terraform Cloud workspaces, without configuring an OAuth connection.
+These instructions are for using repositories from GitHub.com with Terraform Cloud workspaces, without requiring an organization owner to configure an OAuth connection.

-Using GitHub this way does not require the [manage VCS settings](../users-teams-organizations/permissions.html) permission; anyone with the manage workspaces permission or admin access on an existing workspace can connect GitHub repositories.

 This method uses a preconfigured GitHub App, and only works with GitHub.com.
 There are separate instructions for connecting to [GitHub.com via OAuth](./github.html), connecting to [GitHub Enterprise](./github-enterprise.html), and connecting to [other supported VCS providers.](./index.html)